spacedogXYZ/common-cause-share/_posts/2020-09-18-are-you-ready-to-vote-in-november.md

 title: Are you ready to vote in November?
 share_header: Spread the word!
 share_subhead: Make sure your friends are ready to go for the November election.
-share_text: "Today is #NationalVoterRegistrationDay!
-Voting is our chance to decide what's best for the future of our families, community, & country.
-Make sure you are #VoteReady by registering to vote or checking your registration at commoncause.org/vote"
+share_text: Today is National Voter Registration Day!
+Voting is our chance to decide what's best for the future of our families, community, and country.
+  Make sure you are vote-ready by registering to vote or checking your registration at commoncause.org/vote
 share_image: /assets/uploads/nvrd_socialshare.jpg
 ---
 Voting is our chance to decide what’s best for the future of our families, community, and our country.
 But one in four Americans isn't registered to vote -- and there’s a good chance that some of your friends, family members, or neighbors are included in that number.